bfridkis/Socket-Programming/README.txt

 	  on the command line with program launch.
 		~EX.
 To launch using port 35000, type: "python3 chatserve.py 35000" (without quotes)

-	You can optionally declare the server handle as a fourth command line argument.
+	You can optionally declare the server handle as a third command line argument.
 		~EX.
 To launch using port 35000 and server handle bfrid,
 			 type: "python3 chatserve.py 35000 bfrid" (without quotes)
-				- Server handle must be 10 characters or less
+				- Server handle must be 10 characters or less *Note "python3" in the above is not considered a command-line argument, so the command-line arguments begin with chatserve.py = 0.

 	If you do not declare a server handle at the command line with program launch, you will be prompted to do so at program start up.
 (It is also optional to declare the port number